joshcanhelp/proper-contact-form/readme.txt

 - Choose the fields that appear
 - Create an auto-respond email
 - Redirect contact submissions to a new page (helpful for goal tracking)
-- Store contacts in the admin
+- Store contacts in the database
-- Over-ride label names
+- Over-ride label names and error messages

-The current, basic functionality will not change but, in a future version, WP users will be able to add custom forms with validation quickly and easily.
+Features in the works:

+- Complete internationalization
+- Ability to add custom fields to the form

 Get the absolute latest at the [Github repo](https://github.com/joshcanhelp/proper-contact-form).